dusty-nv/jetson-inference/README.md

 >  Other branches available: [JetPack 2.2 / L4T R24.1 aarch64 (Ubuntu 14.04 LTS)](http://github.com/dusty-nv/jetson-inference/tree/L4T-R24.1)

-Prior-generation training GPUs may be also used to complete the DIGITS training sessions with increased training time.

-TensorRT samples from the repo are intended for deployment on embedded Jetson TX1 module, however when cuDNN and TensorRT have been installed on the host side, the TensorRT samples in the repo can be compiled for PC.
+Note that TensorRT samples from the repo are intended for deployment on embedded Jetson TX1 module, however when cuDNN and TensorRT have been installed on the host side, the TensorRT samples in the repo can be compiled for PC.

 ## What's Deep Learning?